srpss/angular-simple-example-project-forum/DOCUMENTATION.md

 ## Client Architecture
 - angular app
-- everything related to the app is in client/src
+- everything related to the app is in "ang-client/src"
-- consists of components, css, ts files
+- consists of components, css, ts files, guards, error handler (but i think it can be only observed from Login and Register (if you send wrong auth credentials))

 ## Server Architecture
 - it is api server, only returns JSON